 Enjoy the sand and sun along Lake Tahoe’s north shore beaches, including Kings Beach, Sand Harbor and Carnelian Bay.
 There are plenty of family-friendly activities at these beautiful outdoor attractions.

-Take a dip in Sand Harbor, one of the most beautiful beaches in Lake Tahoe.
+Take a dip in Sand Harbor, one of the most beautiful beaches at Lake Tahoe.
 Bask in the sun, jump off some rocks or visit the bar and grill.
 Make sure to get to Sand Harbor early!
 This beach’s beauty attracts people from far and wide and fills up fast.

 Take in the breathtaking views of the lake or embark on an adventure on a stand-up paddleboard.
 Kayak through the crystal-clear water or make sandcastles with your little ones on the shore.
 Your family will love spending time on the shores of Lake Tahoe and beg to make it an annual family vacation.